AhmedJavaboy/Login-Challenge/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Use the `-prod` flag for a production build.
+Like `ng serve -prod`.

 ## Build